Areas of Focus

 Must take a minimum of 4 courses and a minimum of 5.2 CEUS to earn the SDP Certificate.
-Required SDP courses include (Must choose a minimum of 2): World Class Sales and Operations Planning, Actionable Cost To Serve (or Integrated Business Planning, and/or Supply Chain Risk Management.
+Required SDP courses include (Must choose a minimum of 2): World Class Sales and Operations Planning, Actionable Cost To Serve (or Integrated Business Planning), and/or Supply Chain Risk Management.
 Participants may choose elective(s) from the following: Inventory Planning & Management; Tactical Decision Making in Inventory and Supply Chain Management; Demand-Driven Supply Chain Strategy; Defining and Implementing Effective Sourcing Strategies; Measuring and Managing Performance in Supply Chain and Logistics Operations; Transforming SC Mgt & Performance Analysis; Lean Leadership for the SC Professional; Lean Six Sigma Yellow Belt; or any Supply Chain Fundamentals online course or any LSCP courses.

 Designed to prepare sourcing, planning, and procurement professionals to lead their companies in successfully navigating the complexities, risks and rewards of the modern global sourcing environment.
 Emphasis is placed on topics such as negotiation skills, bid package development, supplier selection and contracting excellence.
 Develop critical skills required to identify, implement, and manage opportunities to reduce the total landed cost of materials.
 Gain understanding of negotiation philosophies and personal negotiation styles.
 Streamline executive communication to articulate milestone activities and gain leadership support.

 Must take a minimum of 4 courses and a minimum of 5.2 CEUS to earn the PSM Certificate.
-Required courses are Bid Package Development & Supplier Selection, Contracting Excellence and Essential Principles of Negotiations.
+Required courses are Category Management and Sourcing Leadership, Contracting and Legal Oversight and Essentials of Negotiations and Stakeholder Influence.
 Participants may choose one remaining course from the Supply Chain Fundamentals or Supply Chain Project Management series or Demand Driven Supply Chain Strategy, Measuring and Managing Performance in Supply Chain and Logistics Operations, Lean Leadership for the Supply Chain Professional (Online), Lean Warehousing, Warehouse/Distribution Center Layout, Engineering the Warehouse, Transportation and Distribution Planning, APICS CSCP Boot Camp or APICS CTLD Boot Camp.